kwasniew/hyperbook/manuscript/ch6.md

   action: SetPosts
 };
 ```
 When the effect calls `dispatch(data.action, json)` Hyperapp will call your action with the current state and pass the `json` from the API as the `posts` parameter.

-The effect definition will **hide** the `fetch` call or any other impure API.
+The effect definition **hides** the `fetch` call or any other impure API.
 You will never invoke the effect definition in the userland code yourself.
 When you pass the effect definition to the framework, it will call the impure code for you.

 Didn’t we tell you that even a bit of side-effect makes the whole application impure?
 What’s the difference when you’re calling fetch directly versus Hyperapp calling it for you?

 ![Figure: Hyperapp handling effect definitions from the userland](images/hyperapp-impure.svg)

 In essence, it’s moving impure code to the edges of the system.
 The framework handles the impure part, while your code stays pure and declarative.
 It’s not possible to get rid of all impure code.
-Impure code is one that makes changes to the world.
-We want that.
-The only perfectly pure code out there is one that does nothing.
-But, it’s easier to think about pure code, so you want as much of it as possible.
+Impure code makes changes to the world.
+It saves data,
+sends notifications etc. At the same time, it's difficult to reason about.
+So leave it to the framework
+and focus on the pure code yourself in your application code.

 ## Writing generic effects

-It would be a little too repetitive to create this array every time you want to make a fetch request.
+It would be a little too repetitive to create `[effectDefinition, data]` array every time you want to make a fetch request.
 Especially because the effect definition that we called `fetchEffect` will always be the same.
 ```js
 const LoadLatestPosts = [fetchEffect, {
   url: "https://hyperapp-api.herokuapp.com/api/post",